-Git 2.54 ships git history (reword/split without touching working tree), config-based hooks, geometric repacking as default, and git log -L pickaxe compatibility.
+Git 2.54 ships git history (reword/split), config-based hooks, geometric repacking as default, and HTTP 429 retry support.

 Key Takeaways

-Config-based hooks ([hook "name"] event = pre-commit command = ...) live in ~/.gitconfig or system config, support multiple hooks per event, and can be disabled per-repo with enabled = false.
+Config-based hooks (hook.<name>.event, hook.<name>.command) can live in ~/.gitconfig or system config, enabling multiple hooks per event and enabled = false overrides.

-Geometric repacking is now the default git maintenance run strategy, replacing the expensive all-into-one gc default with incremental pack consolidation.
+Geometric repacking is now the default strategy for git maintenance run, replacing the expensive all-into-one gc repack.

-git log -L now routes through standard diff machinery, making -S/-G pickaxe searches and --color-moved work with line-range history tracing for the first time.
+git log -L now routes through the standard diff pipeline, making it compatible with -S/-G pickaxe searches for the first time.

 Hacker News Comment Review

-Commenters immediately recognized git history reword and git history split as direct analogues to Jujutsu’s jj describe and jj split, framing this as Git absorbing ergonomic ideas from its newer competitors.
+Commenters widely noted that git history reword and git history split mirror Jujutsu’s jj describe and jj split, suggesting JJ’s ergonomics are influencing Git core design.

 Notable Comments